rcookie23/Credit_Risk_Analysis/README.md

 ## Summary

-Using the methods with which we were able to produce reliable accuracy scores, it appears the ___ method is the most accurate at predicting credit worthiness.
+Using the methods with which we were able to produce reliable accuracy scores, it appears the SMOTE oversampling method is the most accurate at predicting credit worthiness.